HEAD0223/CopyPaster/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 [![Working on](https://img.shields.io/badge/Working_on-Chrome-informational?logo=google-chrome&logoColor=white)](chrome://extensions/)

-CopyPaster will give you button Copy on Code in https://stackoverflow.com/.
-So you can copy code fast and paste it whenever you want.....
+CopyPaster is a browser extension that provides a "Copy" button for code snippets on [Stack Overflow](https://stackoverflow.com/), allowing you to quickly copy code and paste it wherever you need.

 ## Table of Contents